 One downside of living in Upper Marlboro, however, is that residents on average have to contend with a long commute, spending on average 37.26 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-The citizens of Upper Marlboro are very well educated compared to the average community in the nation: 39.36% of adults in Upper Marlboro have a bachelor's degree or even advanced degree.
+The education level of Upper Marlboro citizens is very high relative to the national average among all cities (21.84%): 39.36% of adults in Upper Marlboro have a bachelor's degree or even advanced degree.

 The per capita income in Upper Marlboro in 2010 was $42,530, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $170,120 for a family of four.